splunk/public-o11y-docs/gdi/other-ingestion-methods/upstream-collector.rst

 Prerequisites
 ===================================================

-To send data to Splunk Observability Cloud using the upstream Collector, use an OpenTelemetry Collector ``contrib`` version with the same version number as the latest Splunk distribution.
+To send data to Splunk Observability Cloud use the ``contrib`` version of the upstream OpenTelemetry Collector.
 See :new-page:`https://github.com/open-telemetry/opentelemetry-collector-contrib <https://github.com/open-telemetry/opentelemetry-collector-contrib>` on GitHub for more information.

-.. note:: The OpenTelemetry Collector ``core`` version lacks vendor-specific components, such as receivers and exporters used by the Splunk Distribution of OpenTelemetry Collector.
+.. note:: Make sure that the version number is the same of the latest Splunk distribution.

 .. _gdi-upstream-collector: